 Spring – Fall 2024

-The Association for Public Art in partnership with the Historical Society of Pennsylvania (HSP) engaged Xenobia Bailey to create a singular emblematic image, The Radical Black Elite, now displayed on street pole banners on Locust Street near HSP.
+The Association for Public Art in partnership with the Historical Society of Pennsylvania (HSP) engaged Xenobia Bailey to create a singular emblematic image, The Radical Black Elite, which was displayed on street pole banners on Locust Street near HSP.
 Bailey’s first public art installation in Philadelphia, the artwork includes a mid-1800s daguerreotype of a Black man collaged with crocheted gold embellishments.

 Steel Bodies